agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 Now, we can define a function which instructs TensorFlow how to read the data:

+<p>[UPDATE (27th March 2017): below script updated to be compatible with TensortFlow 1.X - "pack" replaced with "stack".]

 <!-- HTML generated using hilite.me --><div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #888888"># Function to tell TensorFlow how to read a single image from input file</span>
 <span style="color: #008800; font-weight: bold">def</span> <span style="color: #0066BB; font-weight: bold">getImage</span>(filename):
     <span style="color: #888888"># convert filenames to a queue for an input pipeline.</span>